Communication-Efficient Decentralized Multi-Agent Reinforcement Learning for Cooperative Adaptive Cruise Control: Introduction

 In this paper, we formulate CACC as a fully decentralized MARL problem, in which the agents are connected via a sparse communication network without the need for a centralized controller.
 To achieve this, we introduce a decentralized MARL algorithm based on a novel policy gradient update mechanism.
 Throughout the training process, each agent takes an individual action based solely on locally available information at each step.
 To stabilize training and counteract the inherent non-stationarity in MARL \cite{zhang2021multi}, each agent shares its estimate of the value function with its neighbors on the network, collectively aiming to maximize the average rewards of all agents across the network.
 Furthermore, a novel quantization-based communication scheme is further proposed, which greatly improves the communication efficiency in decentralized stochastic optimization without a substantial compromise on optimization accuracy.
 The main contributions and the technical advancements of this paper are summarized as follows.

-\begin{enumerate} \item We formulate the CACC problem as a fully decentralized MARL framework, which facilitates fast convergence without relying on a centralized controller.
+\begin{enumerate} \item We formulate the CACC problem as a fully decentralized MARL framework, which facilitates fast convergence without relying on a centralized controller for both training and execution.
 The developed codes are available in our open-source repository\footnote{\url{https://github.com/DongChen06/MACACC}}.

 \item We introduce a novel effective and scalable MARL algorithm, featuring a quantization-based communication protocol to significantly enhance communication efficiency without major performance compromise.
 The quantization process condenses complex parameters of the critic network into discrete representations, facilitating efficient information exchange among agents.